intel/nauta/docs/user-guide/actions/experiment.md

 # experiment Command

-This overall purpose of this command/subcommands is to submit and manage experiments.
-Following are the subcommands for the nctl experiment command.
+The overall purpose of the command and subcommands is to submit and manage experiments.
+The following are the subcommands for the nctl experiment command.

  - [submit Subcommand](#submit-subcommand)
  - [list Subcommand](#list-subcommand)